Skip to Content

 Think you might want to go on a solo backpacking trip?
 We highly recommend it!
-It offers a fantastic opportunity to explore the outdoors at your own pace, listen to the sounds of nature, make new trail friends, and enjoy some quiet time with just you and your thoughts.
+Why is solo hiking and backpacking so great?
+It offers a fantastic opportunity to explore the outdoors at your own pace, listen to the sounds of nature, make new trail friends, and enjoy some quiet time with just you and your thoughts (not to mention feel super confident).
 I’m a big fan.
 But not everyone feels comfortable hiking or backpacking alone, especially women.

-But it’s not just women who are often afraid to embark upon a solo hiking adventure: people of color and LGBTQIA+ folks, even men from time to time, often feel uneasy on their own in the outdoors, too.
+Not that it’s just women who are often afraid to embark upon a solo hiking adventure: people of color and LGBTQIA+ folks, even men from time to time, often feel uneasy on their own in the outdoors, too.
 Fortunately, there are ways to assuage that fear and go boldly into the backcountry with no company but your own.
-Here are a few tips on how to safely hike alone.
+Here are a few tips on how to stay safe while hiking alone.

 First, the Facts

+Is it safe to go backpacking alone as a woman?
+Yes.
 Right off the bat, let’s get something straight: the outdoors is not an unsafe place to be as long as you know what you’re doing and use common sense.
 In fact, going hiking or backpacking is safer than hopping in the car and running errands around town.
 Take deaths recorded in National parks, for example: there were less than 8 deaths per 10 million visitors between 2007-2018 and most of those were natural causes like heart attacks, falls, and drowning.
 Car accidents, on the other hand?
-In just one year (2020), there were 11.7 deaths per just 100,000 people!
+In just one year (2020), there were 11.7 deaths per 100,000 people!

 So no, backpacking alone is hardly the risky endeavor many people make it out to be.
 So let statistics bring you calm and clarity and leave no room for excuses!

-The first rule of any hiking or backpacking trip, especially if you’re hiking alone as a woman (or anyone, for that matter), is to tell someone like a friend or family member where you’ll be going, your planned itinerary, and when you plan to be back.
+That said, the first rule of any solo hiking or backpacking trip, especially if you’re hiking alone as a woman, is to tell someone like a friend or family member where you’ll be going, share your planned itinerary, and state when you plan to be back.
 That way, if you don’t check in within a few hours or a day of when you’re scheduled to return, they can check in on you or call Search and Rescue and tell them where you were meant to be.
-That can shave days or hours off of search efforts, potentially saving your life in an emergency.
+That can shave hours or days off of search efforts, potentially saving your life in an emergency.

 Anyone hiking alone as a woman has gotten the same concerned looks and shocked questions: Are you hiking alone?
 Are you all by yourself out here?
 Your boyfriend or husband isn’t with you?
 Then there are comments geared toward POC or other “unlikely” hikers: Good for you for being out here.
 Are you going to be OK on your own?
 But these questions and insinuations that imply you can’t possibly take care of yourself out here get old fast.